 Historically, paint and pipework were both made with substantial amounts of lead.
 However, the United States banned lead-based paint in 1978, and lead pipework in 1986.
 Lead is heavy and was outlawed due to its toxicity when absorbed into the human body.
 The material is a component of soft solder, and primarily employed in roofing, windows, lining for cornices, cladding, tanks, flashing, and gutters.

 Lastly, there are two types of iron: cast and wrought iron.
 Based on each type’s properties, they have different purposes in building and construction.
 Cast iron is an alloy that contains less than 5% carbon, as well as small amounts of manganese and silicon.
 It is very brittle, non-malleable and hard, and is melted and poured into shapes or molds, then cools and solidifies.
 Cast iron is usually applied to large-scale architecture.
 Wrought iron is softer and more malleable, creating ease in heating, reheating, and reworking the alloy.
 A unique feature of wrought iron is that it strengthens as it is reworked.

-The strength, versatility and resistance of construction alloys makes them ideal for building.
-Although there are countless alloys, there are frontrunners for construction including titanium, stainless steel, aluminum, copper/copper tubing, lead and iron.
+The strength, versatility, and resistance of construction alloys make them ideal for building.
+Although there are countless alloys, there are frontrunners for construction including titanium, stainless steel, aluminum, copper/copper tubing, lead, and iron.
 Most of these materials share similar properties or features, but all can be used for different purposes.

 Sources and Further Reading